victor-porcar/delayed-batch-executor/README.md

 There are two parameters of a DelayedBatchExecutor that must be known to get the most of it:

-- ExecutorService: the callback is actually executed in a parallel thread, which is provided by an java.util.concurrent.ExecutorService.
+- ExecutorService: the callback method is actually executed in a parallel thread, which is provided by an java.util.concurrent.ExecutorService.
 By default this Executor is `Executors.newFixedThreadPool(4)`.

 - bufferQueueSize: it is the max size of the internal list, by default its value is 8192